ntop/ntopng/doc/src/web_gui/categories.rst

   Applications Configuration Page

 ntopng determines the application of a flow via some rules into nDPI.
-However, some additional rules can be specied by the user via the *--ndpi-protocols|-p <file>* option.
+However, some additional rules can be specified by the user via the *--ndpi-protocols|-p <file>* option.
 The file has the following format:

 .. code:: text